leandrofavarin/leandrofavarin.github.io/_posts/2019-09-22-sqldelight-powerful-codegen.markdown

 }
 ```

-Going back to the queries with different sorting, one could use an enum class to model the sort options and use Kotlin's [`when` expression](https://kotlinlang.org/docs/reference/control-flow.html#when-expression) to write:
+Going back to the queries with different sorting, one could use an enum class to model the sort options and use Kotlin’s [`when` expression](https://kotlinlang.org/docs/reference/control-flow.html#when-expression) to write:

 ```kotlin
 enum class Sort { NAME, AGE }